Categories

 • Waste Management: Adequate storage and collection points for refuse and recycling are key requirements.
 Failure to provide robust solutions may result in planning objections.

-• Highway Safety: Increased traffic generated by new flats, especially in locations with restricted access, can lead to safety concerns and subsequent objections from highways officers.
+• Highway Safety: Increased traffic generated by new flats, especially in locations with restricted access, can lead to safety concerns and subsequent objections from highway officers.

 • External Alterations: In conservation areas or where buildings are listed, any significant change to the physical appearance or structure can be contentious.